Navigating the Reports Tab

 We will cover each part of the data individually, but let's take a look at 1 report for a single student.

-In the below example the student Played all the cards in this deck twice, completing a total of 24 cards, the Mastery metric shows that they have answered 10 out of 10 possible answers correctly at least once, and it took them 49 seconds of total Time for these two plays.
+In the below example the student Played all the cards in this deck twice, completing a total of 20 cards, the Gem metric shows that they have answered 10 out of 10 possible answers correctly at least once, and it took them 1 minute and 54 seconds of total Time for these two plays.
 The student has an Average correct percentage of 90% or 18/20 possible answers, their Last play was 100% with 10 out 10 correct answers, which is also their Best play for this deck.
 Their First play was 80% with 8/10 correct answers.

 This meter shows both the number of sets played and the number of cards completed.
 Let take a look at the data below.
-From this comparison, we can see that student 1 has played the deck 2 times, with a total of 24 cards.
-Student 2 shows that the student has not yet completed a whole set of cards, and has answered 7 cards total.
+From this comparison, we can see that student 1 has played the deck 2.5 times.
+Student 2 shows that the student completed the decks 2 times.
 Student 3 shows that they have played all the cards in the deck once.

 In the case that a deck contains more cards than are served in a single batch, the "Plays" metric may not match the number of play sessions for a student.
 In the example below, the deck has a total of 25 cards, but the deck is only shows 20 cards at a time (20 cards per "Batch").

-In this case, the student has 2 play sessions, where they played 20 cards.
-However, since some of the cards played in the second batch were new, they will only have answered them once.
-Therefore, they have not completed 2 full Sets and the "Plays" metric shows 1.6 sets & 40 cards.
+In this case, the student has 2 and a half play sessions, where they played 28 cards.
+However, halfway through the Third batch they saved their play and quit.
+Therefore, they have not completed 3 full Sets and the "Plays" metric shows 2.5 sets.